 If you’re looking for a versatile yet spicy pepper to grow in your garden, jalapenos are one of the most popular choices.
 This little pepper packs a lot of heat while not sacrificing flavor, making it a favorite for a variety of dishes.
-Growing jalapenos indoors is easy, and today we’ll look at how you can start growing them and never run out of this tasty pepper again.
+Growing jalapenos indoors is easy, today we’ll look at how you can start growing them and never run out of this tasty pepper again.

 Growing Jalapenos Indoors Vs Outdoors

-The good news is that jalapenos grow perfectly well both indoors and outdoors.
-It’s also perfectly acceptable to grow outdoors in the warmer months, then move them indoors in the summer.
+It’s also perfectly acceptable to grow outdoors in the warmer months, and then move them indoors in the summer.
 You can easily move their container indoors, or even transplant them from the ground to a new container when moving them indoors.
 The reverse is also true.
+This is often called hybrid gardening and is a great way to keep a garden over the winter.

 Planting and Potting

-Growing Jalapenos From Seeds
+Growing Jalapenos From Seeds Indoors

 Once the seedlings sprout, and have grown 2-3 sets of leaves, it’s time to replant them into their permanent home.
 From this point on you can follow the seedling steps below.
 Be gentle when you transplant the seedlings as you want to avoid damaging the stems or roots.